gizatechxyz/orion/docs/apis/operators/tensor/tensor.tanh.md

 fn tanh(self: @Tensor<T>) -> Tensor<FixedType>;
 ```

-Computes the exponential of all elements of the input tensor.
+Computes the hyperbolic tangent of all elements of the input tensor.
 $$
 y_i=tanh({x_i})
 $$